Kiln-Dried Traditional Logs

-Kiln-dried solid logs are “pre-shrunk” before milling the final profile.
+Kiln-dried traditional logs are “pre-shrunk” before milling the final profile.
 This ensures each log used in your home or cabin is stable and uniform.
 No severe shrinking or warping occurs.

 - The high heat used in the kiln-drying process sanitizes the logs killing mold and fungi (which cause wood decay), as well as insects, their eggs and larvae.